 - 1. State Parties shall strengthen the rules and regulations for training of drivers and issuing of driver licenses. - 2.
 State Parties shall introduce a communication drive to educate and sensitize the population on the principal risks of road crashes. - 3.
 State Parties shall introduce Road Safety in school curricula. - 4.
-State Parties shall issue and enforce road safety legislation, particularly those related to speed control, control of driving while under the influence of alcohol and drugs, wearing seat belt, use of helmets and enhancing visibility and use of mobile telephone while driving. - 5.
-State Parties shall formulate and enforce regulation on driving and rest hours for professional drivers and similar; and introduce appropriate mechanism to monitor and enforce.
+State Parties shall issue and enforce road safety legislation, particularly those related to speed control, control of driving while under the influence of alcohol and drugs, wearing seat belts, use of helmets and enhancing visibility and use of mobile telephone while driving. - 5.
+State Parties shall formulate and enforce regulations on driving and rest hours for professional and all other drivers and introduce appropriate monitoring and enforcement mechanisms.